aws-samples/istio-on-eks/modules/04-security/opa-external-authorization/README.md

 configmap/opa-policy created
 ```

-Verify that the generated ConfigMap contains the entire content of the `policy.rego` policy file.
+**Verify that the generated ConfigMap contains the entire content of the `policy.rego` policy file.**

-**:hourglass_flowing_sand: Command Line Execution**

 ```bash
 kubectl describe configmap/opa-policy -n workshop